Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Discussion

-Consider, for example, Figure~\ref{fig:discussion}, where we plot frisk rates as a function of risk, disaggregated by race, estimated by separate logistic regression curves.
-Stopped black and Hispanic pedestrians are frisked more often than stopped whites at every level of risk.
-As a result, one would find that minorities face disparate impact regardless of how one averages across risk levels; the precise number might change, but the qualitative conclusion would remain the same.
-However, comparing blacks to Hispanics, the direction of the disparity depends on risk.\footnote{ Such a comparison between minority groups is unusual in disparate impact cases, but it illustrates the underlying theoretical issue. } Low-risk Hispanics are frisked more often than low-risk blacks, but high-risk blacks are frisked more often than their high-risk Hispanic counterparts.
-Consequently, a conclusion of disparate impact between blacks and Hispanics would depend heavily on the precise definition applied.
+Consider, for example, Figure~\ref{fig:policy}, where we plot race-specific frisk rates as a function of risk.
+Stopped Black and Hispanic pedestrians are frisked more often than stopped white pedestrians at every level of risk.
+As a result, one would find that racial minorities face disparate impact regardless of how one averages across risk levels; the precise number might change, but the qualitative conclusion would remain the same.
+However, comparing Black and Hispanic pedestrians, the direction of the disparity depends on the risk level one considers.\footnote{ Such a comparison between minority groups is unusual in disparate impact cases, but it illustrates the underlying theoretical issue. } Low-risk Hispanic individuals are frisked more often than low-risk Black individuals, but high-risk Black individuals are frisked more often than their high-risk Hispanic counterparts.
+Consequently, a conclusion of disparate impact between Black and Hispanic pedestrians would depend heavily on the precise definition applied.
 The analysis is further complicated if the risk distributions differ substantially between groups.
-If, hypothetically, Hispanics were mostly low-risk and blacks mostly high-risk, majorities of both groups could argue that they were treated more harshly than members of the other group who were equally likely to be carrying a weapon.\footnote{ Some scholars have similarly investigated interactions between race and other decision-making criteria.
-For example, \citet{espenshade2004admission} find that preferences for underrepresented minorities in college admissions is greatest for applicants with SAT scores in the 1200--1300 range, and the effect is attenuated at lower scores.
-That analysis, however, found no score ranges where minority applicants faced an absolute disadvantage relative to whites with equal scores.
-We do not know of any research that has found a change in the direction of the disparities like we see between blacks and Hispanics in Figure~\ref{fig:discussion}. }
+If, hypothetically, stopped Hispanic pedestrians were mostly low-risk and stopped Black pedestrians mostly high-risk, majorities of both groups could argue that they were treated more harshly than members of the other group who were equally likely to be carrying a weapon.\footnote{ Some scholars have similarly investigated interactions between race and other decision-making criteria.
+For example, \cite{espenshade2004admission} find that preferences for underrepresented minorities in college admissions is greatest for applicants with SAT scores in the 1200--1300 range, and the effect is attenuated at lower scores.
+That analysis, however, found no score ranges where minority applicants faced an absolute disadvantage relative to white applicants with equal scores.
+We do not know of any research that has found a change in the direction of the disparities like we see between Black and Hispanic pedestrians in Figure~\ref{fig:policy}. }